rachichi/DH110/Assignments/A01/Assignment01.md

 *Recommendation: Decrease the vocabulary for sake of an easier learning curve.
 Have a singular point system where users immediately know what they are attempting to increase.*

 #### 3. User Control and Freedom
-* Clicking the “Join Challenge” button threw me into a loading loop with no easy way to exit.
-I ended up having to swipe out of the app to remove myself from the situation.
+* Clicking the “Join Challenge” button threw users into a loading loop with no easy way to exit.
+Users will be forced to completely swipe out and reopen the app to remove themselves from the situation.
+(2)

-> *Recommendation: Yes, errors and bugs happen, but a system should be in place so that the page “gives up,” shoots users an error message to try again later, and automatically moves users away from the buggy page.*
+> *Recommendation: Yes, errors and bugs happen, but a system should be in place so that the page “gives up,” displays to users an error message to try again later, and automatically moves them away from the buggy page.*

 #### 4. Consistency and Standards
 * It is typical for a full swipe left or right to undo or redo a page.
 Weirdly enough, this action is supported by only select pages on this application.
+(1)

 <p align="center">
   <img src="../Images/nav-bar.PNG" alt="Top Navigation Menu"/>